Skip to content

 Zagreb

-If there’s one place on earth where you’d find people together irrespective of their religious beliefs, it is Mirogoj Cemetery.
+If there’s one place where you’d find people together irrespective of their religious beliefs, it is Mirogoj Cemetery.
 Ljudevit Gaj, a Croatian writer and linguist, built the cemetery on his land in the last quarter of the 19th century before his death, after which the city council bought it from his successors.
-The cemetery accepted burials from all religious or non-religious backgrounds which makes it a must-visit during your trip to Zagreb.
-All the other constructions on the location, including the church, date to 1879, seven years after it was purchased by the city.
+The cemetery accepts burials from all religious or non-religious backgrounds, which makes it a must-visit during your trip to Zagreb.
+All the other constructions on the location, including the church, date to 1879, seven years after the city purchased it.

 Cultural Landmarks

 As the Croatian capital, Zagreb is the country’s main cultural and artistic hub.
-The numerous cultural landmarks in the city reflect the diversity of its cultural scene.
+The city’s numerous cultural landmarks reflect the diversity of its cultural scene.

 Croatian National Theatre